 If the light over the dining table is flickering, but no wind is blowing outside your home, this is an indication there is a loose connection somewhere in the line.
 While giving the bulb a twist is often the solution, only a qualified electrician, like the ones at Harrison Electric, Inc., will be able to provide a safe solution when the obvious fix doesn’t work.

 If power goes out in one portion of your home rather than your entire home, you know right off the bat that you are dealing with an electrical problem.
 If you are in this situation, you may find yourself wondering what to do.
 Here are the steps you should follow to help fix your power outage.

 You’ve probably noticed the tiny blue spark that occurs whenever you plug or unplug a gadget from an electrical outlet.
 In most cases the sparks are harmless.
-If the sparks increase in size or severity, however, it may be time for you to call Harrison Electric.
+However, if the sparks increase in size or severity, it may be time for you to call Harrison Electric.
 A certified electrician can inspect your wall outlets or appliances to determine what the problem is.
 Below are some of the reasons why you see blue sparks and how hazardous they may or may not be.

 The average U.S. household spends about $2,160 per year on energy costs.
 Much of that energy you utilize is from larger appliances and electronics.
 If you’re looking to save power in 2018, then you need to know how much electricity the devices and machines in your home are using each day.
 Below is a summary some of the top appliances that use energy and how much they use.
 If you would like to know more about how to save energy in your home, contact Harrison Electric.